Codelab42/roleassign/README.txt

 intervention from a site administrator.

-To delegate the assignment of roles, site administrators have had until now no other choice than also grant the 'administer access control' permission.
+To delegate the assignment of roles, site administrators have had until now no other choice than also grant the 'administer permissions' permission.
 But that is not advisable, since it gives right to access all roles, and worse, to grant any rights to any role.
 That can be abused by the delegatee, who can assign himself all rights and thereby